 I’m not saying that this is all just some dumb fantasy.
 I’m not saying that it’s time to be a cynic.
 I’m saying it’s time to have a little bit of faith, not in the world’s ability to fix itself, but in our own ability as individuals to effect a greater change in the world.
 If things do eventually turn out alright, it’s only because the people, not politicians, rise up and make it so.

-Now I’m not going to bash Donald Trump.
+Now I’m not going to bash the president.
 There’s nothing more I can add to that discussion that hasn’t been said already.
 All that I can say is that he is exactly what we’ve asked for, and that I won’t condemn something that has already been so condemned by many who helped create it.

 Eight years ago, I was a part of that crowd.
 I thought the incoming president would be that guy; and I, like many people, thought he was going to somehow save the day.
-I wore that iconic mural a couple times, the one that totally amped the hype and looked a little too much like the Che Guevara portraits you might see in coffeehouse, on street walls, or on jewelry and t-shirts worn by young kids who don’t have a clue.
-In fairness, all the hype aside, that campaign was a far more positive one that looked to the future without any talk of banning Muslims, George W’s birth certificate, or building a really, really huge wall across the Mexican border.
+I wore that iconic mural a couple times, the one that totally amped the hype and looked a little too much like the Che Guevara portraits you might see on jewelry and t-shirts worn by young kids who don’t have a clue.
+In fairness, all the hype aside, that campaign was a far more positive one that looked to the future, without any talk of banning Muslims, George W’s birth certificate, or building a wall across the Mexican border.

 That being said, we took things for granted, as we always have.
 We counted on one man, someone else to do the work for us after we cast our vote, or didn’t cast our vote.

 It’s not just young people who have sat on the sidelines.
-We Americans in general tend to complain at the state of things while cynically denying any sort of power we might have to change the course of the country.
+Americans in general, we Americans, tend to complain at the state of things while cynically denying any sort of power we might have to change the course of the country.

 Most people don’t vote.
 And most of the people that do vote only do it every four years, and they usually ignore everything that happens in between.
 This includes mid-term elections, or staying in touch with representatives, marching, getting involved in some way or just being vigilant about where we get our information…if we seek any relevant information at all, if we haven’t totally buried our heads in the sand.